jshinonome/vscode-k-pro/README.md

 ## Query Mode

-Type <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>p</kbd> and call `k-pro: Switch Query Mode` to switch Query Console.
+Type <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>p</kbd> and call `q-pro: Switch Query Mode` to switch Query Console.

 ### Visualization

 Visualization, powered by [perspective](https://perspective.finos.org/), can pivot and virtualize table data.
 In Visualization mode, only table will be showed in a webview, but other result will still be in output.
-It will limit to 10000 rows when query a table, click the **flame** in **PROCESSES** panel , or call `k-pro: Toggle Unlimited Query`, to remove 10000 rows limit.
+It will limit to 10000 rows when query a table, click the **flame** in **PROCESSES** panel , or call `q-pro: Toggle Unlimited Query`, to remove 10000 rows limit.
 Be noted that, Visualization only supports millisecond precision.

 ### Grid

 Grid, powered by [ag-grid-community](https://www.ag-grid.com/) and [plotly](https://plotly.com/javascript/), can filter and sort table data.
 In Grid mode, only table will be showed in a webview, but other result will still be in output.
-It will limit to 10000 rows when query a table, click the **flame** in **PROCESSES** panel , or call `k-pro: Toggle Unlimited Query`, to remove 10000 rows limit.
+It will limit to 10000 rows when query a table, click the **flame** in **PROCESSES** panel , or call `q-pro: Toggle Unlimited Query`, to remove 10000 rows limit.
 Grid supports nanosecond precision.

 ### Console(default)